 The Living Room

 One of the most important rooms in the house, the living room is where family members spend a lot of time – which is why you should carefully consider both natural and artificial light sources.
 Bay and bow windows are popular for living rooms as they offer not only great lighting, but they create the illusion of more space.
-You will see them in many house plans, whether they be for windows in Edmonton where the winters are fierce or for homes in Toronto or Mississauga.
+You will see them in many house plans, whether they be for windows where the winters are fierce or for homes in Toronto or Mississauga.

 Once windows have been decided upon, you can add floor lamps to complete the layout and make great use of warm ambient lighting.